s117/AC-Villager-Compatibility-Check/Readme.md

-# A animal crossing villager compatibility calculator
+# An animal crossing villager compatibility checker

-A Animal Crossing villager compatibility calculator.

 Look https://nookipedia.com/wiki/Compatibility for more information about villager compatibility.
 This script just automated the procedure in that wiki.
 Note this methodology is for New Leaf.
 I don't know how New Horizon does this yet.
-Hopefully there aren't too much change.
+Hopefully there isn't too much change.

 The villager DB is based on https://github.com/Maxzilla60/AC-Lister/blob/2.0/src/shared/repository/villagers.json, with the new ACNH villagers data added (Audie, Judy, Dom, Cyd, Raymond, Sherb, Cyd, Megan).